CybersecurityLuxembourg/openxeco-core/oxe-api/README.md

 $ python -m unittest test/resource/company/test_get_company.py
 ```

-To run the whole set
+To run the whole set use the command below.
-Here --buffer or -b is used to discard the output on a successful test run
+(Here --buffer or -b is used to discard the output on a successful test run.)

 ```
 $ python -m unittest --buffer
 ```

-Run the test coverage report (with the venv activated)
+Run the test coverage report (with the venv activated).

 ```
 $ coverage run --source=resource,utils,db,decorator -m unittest discover && coverage report
 ```

-Run the test coverage report (with the venv activated) for a specific package
+Run the test coverage report (with the venv activated) for a specific package.

 ```
 $ coverage run --source=resource/user -m unittest discover test/resource/user/ && coverage report
 ```

-Run the test coverage report and generate in HTML (with the venv activated)
+Run the test coverage report and generate in HTML (with the venv activated).

 ```
 $ coverage run --source=resource,utils,db,decorator -m unittest discover && coverage html